 Scott Jacoby is a Grammy Award-winning Writer, Producer, Engineer, Mixer, Musician and Recording Artist.
 His work, spanning all genres of music, has garnered awards, graced platinum-selling albums and topped charts throughout the world.
-John Legend, Coldplay, Vampire Weekend, Sia, Laura Izibor, Stormzy, Jose James, Vanessa Hudgens, Fabolous, Naturally Seven, Ronnie Spector and Cory Henry are a few of his notable collaborations.
+John Legend, Coldplay, Vampire Weekend, Sia, Jason Mraz, Janelle Monae, Pink, Laura Izibor, Stormzy, Rachel Platten, Jose James, Vanessa Hudgens, Fabolous, Jackie Evancho, SZA, Chimene Badi, Naturally 7, Ronnie Spector and Cory Henry are a few of his notable collaborations.
 An acclaimed Composer, Scott has scored award-winning feature-length films, documentaries, television shows, and national television commercials.

 I quit medical school to become a recording artist at the age of 27.
 For whatever reason, perhaps because it inspires the deviant adventurousness in each of us, that is the thing that most people relate to in my tale.
 You could say that the jump from a secure and respected career was without a net – I had no formal training in music, I didn’t really know what a producer was or how to produce music, and I sure as hell didn’t have any significant contacts in the industry.
 But what I did have was a profound lack of humility in that I knew that I’d somehow be able to create a livelihood in this new world.